Geethen/geeforec.github.io/content/post/practical-4.md

 ***

+**Practical 4 Exercise**

+Repeat this practical but use NDVI instead of EVI and Germany instead of Costa Rica.
+You can also play around with different dates, keeping in mind the different date limits for each ImageCollection.
+To share your script, click on Get Link and then copy script path.
+Send your completed script to [**email**](mailto:sandra@biogis.co.za)**.**

+Do you have any feedback for this practical?
+Please complete this quick (2-5 min) survey [here](https://forms.gle/hT11ReQpvG2oLDxF7).

+***

+**References**

+Funk C, Peterson P, Landsfeld M, Pedreros D, Verdin J, Shukla S, Husak G, Rowland J, Harrison L, Hoell A, Michaelsen J (2015) The climate hazards infrared precipitation with stations—a new environmental record for monitoring extremes.
+Scientific Data 2, 150066

+MacFadyen S, Zambatis N, Van Teeffelen AJA, Hui C (2018) Long-term rainfall regression surfaces for the Kruger National Park, South Africa: A spatio-temporal review of patterns from 1981-2015.
+International Journal of Climatology 38(5): 2506-2519

+***

 **Bonus Section**

 Similarly, you can calculate monthly rainfall for each year in Braulio Carrillo National Park from 2000 to 2019 by reducing the monthly rainfall records by their sum per year and month as follows: